-Hence the BSc (Hons) in Tourism and Hospitality Management in OTC is designed to reflect national and international perspectives.
-It provides students the opportunity to explore what is geographically and culturally relevant while exposing them to international trends and standards.
+Hence the BSc (Hons) in Tourism and Hospitality Management at OTC is designed to reflect national and international perspectives.
+It provides students opportunities to explore what is geographically and culturally relevant while exposing them to international trends and standards.

 To develop graduates who have the appropriate knowledge, skills and attitudes required for entry level supervisory and junior management positions and to compete with international hospitality and tourism graduates.